quartx-analytics/okteto-sync/README.md

 This action will keep the GitHub deployed environments clean of inactive or stale Okteto preview environments.
 When a branch no longer exists for a deployment, both that deployment and Okteto preview environment will be deleted.
 If an Okteto preview environment has been deleted then the related GitHub deployment will be deleted too.
+The only requirement is that the deployments on GitHub contain a url pointing to the Okteto preview environment.

 # Inputs